Title 8: Banking and Insurance

 (D) a person or entity that should be licensed as a managed care organization.

-(f) To be eligible for coverage under this section the service shall be rendered:
+(f) To be eligible for coverage under this section, the service shall be rendered:

-(1) For treatment of mental illness:
+(1) For treatment of a mental condition:

 (A) by a licensed or certified mental health professional; or

 (B) in a mental health facility qualified pursuant to rules adopted by the Secretary of Human Services or in an institution, approved by the Secretary of Human Services, that provides a program for the treatment of a mental condition pursuant to a written plan.
 A nonprofit hospital or medical service corporation may require a mental health facility or licensed or certified mental health professional to enter into a contract as a condition of providing benefits.